-Kuwait is a constitutional, hereditary emirate ruled by the Al-Sabah family.
+Kuwait is a constitutional, hereditary emirate ruled by the al-Sabah family.
 While there is also a democratically elected parliament, the amir holds ultimate authority over most government decisions.
-The last parliamentary general election was held in 2016 and was generally free and fair with members of the opposition winning seats.
-By-elections were held in March for two seats vacated by opposition members of parliament who had left the country after being sentenced to prison.
+The most recent parliamentary general election, considered generally free and fair, was held in December 2020.
+Members of the opposition won a majority of seats while no women candidates won a seat.

 For Further Reference